BDC Hamburger Icon

 Project management apps

-A unique way to track employee activity on individual assignments or tasks is via project management software.
+One way to track employees’ progress on individual assignments or tasks is via project management software.
 Although project management apps aren’t considered employee monitoring solutions per se, they can help you achieve the same goal.

 You can break down tasks for each team member and follow their workflow without requesting updates.
-Summaries of employees’ progress are provided, helping you manage your team without pouring hours into reminder emails or briefings.
+You’ll see summaries of employees’ progress, which helps you manage your team without pouring hours into reminder emails or briefings.

 Project management software’s scheduling and task management features let employees know your expectations.
 It’s a great hands-off approach that allows you to examine your team members’ work ethic and activity without having to communicate with them directly.